 However, all Gross Receipts in any calendar year which are in excess of the average Gross Receipts of the Franchisee for the two previous calendar years are subject to a Royalty Fee of 20% of such annual Gross Receipts if paid to the franchisor no later than four days after the end of the Reporting Period to which the royalty relates.
 Franchisees are responsible for establishing their own incentive base and the reduced rate is not effective until they have completed two full Tax Seasons.

 |POM Extended Service Plan and POM Protection Plan||The Peace of Mind (POM) is a required service.
 Franchisees must participate in the POM Protection Program.
 Sales shall be reported under Gross Receipts as POM income and are subject to a 20% royalty.
 All costs associated with POM are charged and collected by H&R Block, its affiliate or third parties and are subject to change.
 The costs are determined annually based on annual actuarial evaluations and will be released to franchisees each year prior to the Tax Season.|

 |Audit||Cost of inspection or audit|

-The above information has been compiled from the FDD of H&R Block.
+The above information has been taken from the FDD of H&R Block.
+Year of FDD: 2014

 Franchise Direct's Disclaimer